anthonygharvey/100-days-of-code/r1-log.md

 ### R1D2&3
 I worked on authentication in Rails yesterday and today.
 The more I learn about Rails the more I love it!

+### R1D4

+I worked on a simple Rails app and implemented OmniAuth to login with a Facebook email and password.
+This was my first time using OmniAuth and it seems cool.
+I like the idea of making it as easy as possible for users to signup for my apps with a ubiquitous service like Facebook.
+I plan to learn more about other providers (strategies in Rails) like Google, Twitter and Amazon for my upcoming Ruby on Rails project!

+I also signed up for two Meetups for next week!
+These will be my first meetups and I'm excited to get plugged into the Charlotte developer scene.
+The first Meetup is [Turning Pro: Advice on Making the Switch to Professional Developer](http://meetu.ps/e/FfF23/Dt3Gn/f) on May 30 and the second is [Web Performance Techniques](http://meetu.ps/e/FdMRb/Dt3Gn/f) on May 31.